 Figure~\ref{fig:select func} shows the numerically computed selection functions for golden and silver dark sirens for the HLI\# and HLV$+$ detector networks.
-The selection function $\beta(H_0)$ is computed numerically using a Monte Carlo procedure based on simulated gravitational-wave injections generated with \texttt{GWBENCH} .
+The selection function $\beta(H_0)$ is computed numerically using a Monte Carlo procedure based on simulated gravitational-wave injections generated with \texttt{GWBENCH} \citep{Borhanian:2020ypi}. \texttt{GWBENCH} is a fast Fisher-information–based forecasting software designed to benchmark the performance of GW detector networks.
 For each injection, we record the network SNR and $\Delta\Omega_{90}$, and classify the event as detected if it satisfies $\mathrm{SNR} > 12$ and a localization threshold corresponding for golden ($\Delta\Omega_{90} \le 0.1~\mathrm{deg}^2$) to silver ($\Delta\Omega_{90} \le 1~\mathrm{deg}^2$) dark sirens.
-The maximum redshift is taken as $0.2$ to remain consistent with the rest of the work.
-To obtain a smooth estimate of the detection probability as a function of sky location and luminosity distance, we construct three-dimensional kernel density estimators (KDEs) in $(\alpha,\delta,d_L)$ space for both the full injection set and the detected subset, using identical kernels and bandwidths.
+The maximum redshift is taken as $0.2$ at $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ to remain consistent with the rest of the work.
+To obtain a smooth estimate of the detection probability as a function of sky location and luminosity distance, we construct three-dimensional kernel density estimators (KDEs) in $(\alpha, \delta, d_L)$ space—where $\alpha$ represents right ascension and $\delta$ represents declination—for both the full injection set and the detected subset, using identical kernels and bandwidths.
 The GW detection probability $P^{\mathrm{GW}}_{\mathrm{det}}(\Omega,d_L)$ is then evaluated as the ratio of the detected to total KDEs, which captures the relative detection efficiency as a function of geometry and distance.
-For each value of $H_0$, Monte Carlo samples are drawn uniformly over sky position and uniformly in comoving volume.
+For simplicity, we draw Monte Carlo samples for $\Omega_j$ and $z_j$ uniformly over the sphere and comoving volume.
+This approach replaces the need to integrate over every galaxy within the mini-catalogs for each value of $H_0$.
 The procedure is repeated with different random seeds to estimate the Monte Carlo uncertainty.
 Finally, the resulting selection functions are normalized such that $\int \beta(H_0)\,\mathrm{d}H_0 = 1$, enabling direct comparison between detector networks and with the local-universe approximation, $\beta(H_0)\propto H_0^3$.